arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/generic/coproduct/README.md

     )
 ```

-This example likely would return `Unit` from the `fold` as there's likely not a common type to be returned for showing various UI elements and this is likely all side effects, let's say our application was built for a command line and we just have to show a `String` for the result of the call (if only it was always that easy):
+This example returns `Unit` because all of these are side effects, let's say our application was built for a command line and we just have to show a `String` for the result of the call (if only it was always that easy):

 ```kotlin:ank